 Analysis / Bias

-During WW2 Aftonbladet’s political stance was said to be far right, however, after the 1956 trade unions acquisition, Aftonbladet’s political stance became social democratic.
+During WW2, Aftonbladet’s political stance was far-right; however, after the 1956 trade unions’ acquisition, Aftonbladet’s political stance became social-democratic.

-In review, Aftonbladet publishes national stories with neutral headlines such as “This is what happened in Sweden last night”, “Migrants’ values mapped out in a new study” and on issues such as equality “Requirements for makeup for female staff at Norwegian.”
-Aftonbladet reports world news with neutral headlines such as “Trump acknowledges Jerusalem and moves the embassy in Israel”.
-Further, they also publish typical tabloid news such as “Drop your cellulite – with sock” as well as reports on celebrity gossip and questionable dietary advice.
-In general, they source their news stories to credible outlets such as Reuters, TT News Agency ( National wire service in Sweden, established in 1920), AP and AFP.
+In review, Aftonbladet publishes national stories with neutral headlines such as “This is what happened in Sweden last night,” “Migrants’ values mapped out in a new study,” and on issues such as equality “Requirements for makeup for female staff at Norwegian.”
+Aftonbladet reports world news with neutral headlines such as “Trump acknowledges Jerusalem and moves the embassy in Israel.”
+Further, they also publish typical tabloid news such as “Drop your cellulite – with sock,” as well as reports on celebrity gossip and questionable dietary advice.
+They generally source their news stories to credible outlets such as Reuters, TT News Agency ( National wire service in Sweden, established in 1920), AP, and AFP.

-Overall, we rate Aftonbladet Left Biased based on story selection that favors the Left and Mixed for factual reporting due to a failed fact check and the publishing of questionable scientific information as it relates to health and diet.
-(M. Huitsing 4/15/2019)
+Overall, we rate Aftonbladet Left Biased based on story selection that favors the Left and Mixed for factual reporting due to a failed fact check and the publishing of questionable scientific information related to health and diet.
+(M. Huitsing 4/15/2019) Updated (12/24/2021)